“How’d you end up doing this?”

 As a matter of fact, I’m probably writing and reporting more now than I did when I was a fulltime employee of the various news outfits I’ve worked for over the years.
 But the difference is I’m my own boss and telling the stories I want to tell.
 That makes it not like a job at all.

-Like I said, I have to tell stories.
-It's in my DNA, I guess.
+As I said, I have to tell stories.
+It’s in my DNA, I guess.

 For the record, Jennifer and I have a brick and mortar home is in Oakland, MI.
 We have three grown children and eight grandchildren.